For a given pair of gears, and a minimum tooth overlap that must be achieved, which combinations of bricks can be used to position the axles?

 Lego gears will usefully mesh when their axles are in positions that are not the simple basic ones.
 It is not easy to assemble bearing bricks in such a way that the axles are in a useful position: the positions of bricks is determined by the thickness of the bricks and plates under them and the position of their knobs.
 The calculator makes an example brick assembly for all possible combinations of the common gears and all possible relative positions of their axles.
 For example:

-an example of meshing gears
+an example of meshing gearsthe corresponding brick stack

 This page describes the algorithm of the calculator.